 In providing Services to its customers, Onit adheres to GDPR Requirements and has implemented the following measures designed to ensure data is protected:

 - Continuing to invest in our security infrastructure;

 - Making sure we have the appropriate contractual terms in place;

-- Supporting international data transfers by maintaining our Privacy Shield self-certifications, and by executing additional agreements as required
+- Supporting international data transfers by maintaining our Privacy Shield self-certifications, and by executing additional agreements as required; and

-- We’ll also continue to monitor the guidance around GDPR compliance from privacy-related regulatory bodies, and will adjust our plans accordingly if it changes.
-We’ll provide you with regular updates along the way so that you’re always current.
+We monitor the guidance around GDPR compliance from privacy-related regulatory bodies, and will adjust our plans accordingly if the law changes.

 Our Security Infrastructure and Certifications

 Protecting our customers’ information and their users’ privacy is extremely important to us.
 As a cloud-based company entrusted with some of our customers’ most valuable data, we’ve set high standards for security.
-Onit maintains SSAE 16 SOC 2 Type 2 and HIPAA Compliance Certifications that are updated annually.
+Onit is audited on an annual basis to ensure we maintain SSAE 18 SOC 2 Type 2, SSAE18 SOC 1 Type 2 Certification and HIPAA Compliance.

 Onit has invested heavily in building a robust security team, one that can handle a variety of issues — everything from threat detection to building new tools.
 In accordance with GDPR requirements around security incident notifications, Onit will continue to meet its obligations and offer contractual assurances.